karjolamit/Radar-Target-Generation-and-Detetction/README.md

 4. **Threshold Factor (Offset):** Use an offset value to scale the noise threshold.
 If the signal strength is defined in logarithmic form then add this offset value to the average noise estimate, else multiply it.

 ```
-%Select the number of Training Cells in both the dimensions.
+% Number of Training Cells in both the dimensions.

 Tr = 20;
 Tc = 8;

-%Select the number of Guard Cells in both dimensions around the Cell under
-%test (CUT) for accurate estimation
+% Number of Guard Cells in both dimensions around the Cell under test (CUT) for accurate estimation

 Gc = 6;
 Gr = 12;